-Are you including new, decorative light fixtures to your remodeling project?
+Are you including new decorative light fixtures in your remodeling project?
 If so, read on to avoid some common (and often very expensive) oversights.

-Remodeling projects pose some unique challenges for lighting.
-Since remodels typically have to accommodate specific constraints of the existing structure and/or electrical system, these limitations must be taken into account.
+Remodeling projects pose unique challenges for lighting.
+Since remodels typically have to accommodate constraints imposed by the existing structure and/or electrical system, these limitations must be taken into account.
 Below we’ve suggested five lighting topics to cover with your remodeling contractor.

 1. Fixture weight limitations.
-Most lights mount directly to a j-box, but heavier fixtures such as large ceiling fixtures or exterior sconces may be required to mount to the building structure in order to meet UL and local codes.
-This will typically require your contractor to install additional blocking during construction, so the fixture can be installed correctly.
+Most lights mount directly to a j-box, but heavier fixtures may be required to mount to the building structure in order to meet UL and local codes.
+This will require your contractor to install additional blocking so that the fixture can be installed correctly.
 Generally, chandeliers and ceiling lights over 50 lbs and wall sconces over 25 lbs fall into this category. .

 2. Fixture size or height limitations.
-There’s nothing worse than discovering that your beautiful new great room chandelier can’t fit through any of your exterior doors, or that the bottom of your new powder room ceiling light gets hit every time a door opens.
+There’s nothing worse than discovering that your beautiful new great room chandelier can’t fit through any of your existing doorways, or that the bottom of your new powder room ceiling light gets knocked every time a door opens.
 Unfortunately, these problems occur all too often.
-Your contractor can provide all the measurements needed to avoid these problems, and many Hammerton fixtures can be designed and built to accommodate existing doorways.
+Your contractor can provide all the measurements needed to avoid these problems, and Hammerton fixtures can be customized to accommodate them.